metrorailings/OwlBlog/content/posts/week-9-insights-1.md

 Derek Carr once again throwing the ball well under pressure and with anticipation.
 His evolution this year has never been more clear.

 Hunter Renfrow is a critical player for this Raider offense.
+As soon as he leaves, this offense stalls.

+Yannick Ngakoue with a big sack fumble changing the tenor of the game.